cshen-dev/cshen-dev.github.io/Tool kits/Terminal/_posts/2024-08-16-static-site-theme-ptions.md

 ---
 layout: post
-title: "Static site theme options"
+title: "💻 Static site theme options"
 ---

 Building a static site is a common need—marketing is persuasive, and a website remains one of the cheapest yet most effective channels.
 You might create a site to market your business, build your personal brand, promote an open-source project, launch a self-funded product, or simply share knowledge.
 Even when the goal isn’t explicitly marketing, in some way it often ends up serving that purpose.